Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 You can supplement your healthy lifestyle by consuming foods and nutritional supplements that are scientifically known to increase nitric oxide levels.
 Such foods include healthy protein and antioxidants found in colorful vegetables and fruit.

-Nutritional supplements include those containing specific amino acids and antioxidants the body utilizes to produce NO, such as:
+Nutritional supplements include those containing specific amino acids and antioxidants the body uses to produce NO, such as:

 - L-arginine, and